yusufsjustit/Classic-Model-Cars-MySQL-Project/README.md

 # MySQL-Project
 This is my SQL Project for Classicmodels dataset.
-This dataset contains infromation about class cars.
+This dataset contains infromation about classic cars.
 Here is the link for dataset.